Doug Boyd, Michael Demakiling, Dianne Flood, Sherry Lee, Dawn Moorhouse, Jordan Royer, Sandra Severs, Ian Sutherland, Colby Young, Jeremy Zhao

 Sandra Severs is a senior management professional with over twenty years experience working in diverse not-for-profit organizations.
 Most recently she served as the Executive Director of the Canadian Mental Health Association’s North and West Vancouver branch where she led the development of the HOpe Cafe, a unique collaboration between CMHA, Vancouver Coastal Health Authority and BLENZ Coffee Company creating employment opportunities for those living with serious mental health challenges.
 With an M.A. in environment ethics, Sandra is interested in the development of inclusive communities in the urban core of cities.
 She has five years experience in Vancouver’s Downtown Eastside working with municipal and provincial governments on the challenges facing low-income residents.
 Sandra has been a resident of the Hudson District since 2017 and is currently President of the DRA.

 Ian has worked in the development industry as a Planning and Civil Engineering consultant for over 35 years, as well as a design/builder and developer specializing in custom homes and rehabilitation of designated heritage buildings.
 Ian has served on the Board of the Victoria Civic Heritage Trust and has received the President's award from the Hallmark Society and the BC Heritage Award for past projects.
 Victoria born and raised, Ian has enjoyed living Downtown for over 20 years.
 Ian enjoys travelling around the world seeking and studying famous and inspirational architecture.
-Ian joined the DRA Board and has acted as Chair of the Land Use Committee since 2011.
+Ian joined the DRA Board and has acted as Chair of the Land Use Committee since 2011, more recently moving into a co-chair role given the substantial increase in major developments in our neighbourhood.

 Colby Young was born and raised in Victoria and the surrounding neighbourhoods, where he continues to reside and work.
 He has been a resident of the Harris Green neighbourhood since 2019.
 He is employed as the Program Lead for the Vancouver Island Construction Association's (VICA) new harm reduction initiative, The Tailgate Toolkit, which seeks to address overdose fatalities within the construction and trades sector.
 Colby is a recent graduate of the University of Victoria’s Bachelor of Social Work program and holds a diploma in Public Sector Management.
 Prior to his work with VICA, he was employed for a number of years with the Victoria Cool Aid Society, leading and developing social-recreational programming for adults facing barriers such as homelessness, mental health disorders, and addiction.